ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 - Guy Cochrane (EBI, UK)
 - Carlotta De Filippo (IBIMET-CNR, IT)
 - Rob Finn (EBI, UK)
-- Bruno Fosso (IBBE-CNR, IT)
+- Bruno Fosso (IBIOM-CNR, IT)
 - Omry Koren (Bar-Ilan University, Israel)
-- Graziano Pesole (CNR-IBBE and University of Bari,IT)
+- Graziano Pesole (IBIOM-CNR and University of Bari,IT)
 - Ernesto Picardi (University of Bari, IT)
 - Marc Rosello (EBI, UK)
 - Maurizio Sanguinetti (Catholic University of Rome, IT)
-- Monica Santamaria (IBBE-CNR, IT)
+- Monica Santamaria (IBIOM-CNR, IT)
 - Nicola Segata (University of Trento, IT)
 - Gabriel Valiente (Technical University of Catalonia, SP)
 - Nills Peder Willassen (The Arctic University of Norway, NO)